Champanepaparazzi/revo-des-2/README.md

-Here’s a professional and structured README file for your GitHub repository:

----

 # Revo Design 2

 A clean and modern web design concept for the **Revo** website.
 This project focuses on delivering a minimalistic and user-friendly interface with responsive design and elegant visuals.